walker8088/onenvr/README.md

 8. For password protected RTSP streams, you need pass the argument in RTSP URL configuration.
 The URL might vary based on your camera.
 E.g., `rtsp://user:password@camera-ip/live/stream_01`
 9. Logs can be accessed in native docker logs with command `docker logs onenvr`.
 For detailed logs, use docker environment variable `DEBUG=true` in `docker run` command or `docker-compose.yml` file.

+## User authentication for wed interface
+1. During first use of web interface, you need to set username and password to access the web interface.
+2. Only a server administrator with SSH or direct access to OneNVR mountpoints can reset the password using `Forgot Password` option.
+3. Use password reset key stored at `/storage` mountpoint to set a new password.

 ## Build image using Dockerfile

 Clone the repo to build your own image.